 What happens when you live with HIV for nine months?

-As an HIV-positive person, you’re becoming an example to others, as you feel healthy, strong, and ready to take on the challenges of your life.
-Well done, we commend you on your resilience and your strength!
+As an HIV-positive person, you’re becoming an example to others.
+You feel healthy, strong, and ready to take on the challenges of your life.
+Well done!
+We commend you on your resilience and your strength.

 You’re HIV-positive, and you’re okay.

 You’ve stuck to your ARV treatment plan, and adjusted to living with HIV.
 You’re feeling healthy, capable, and you’re making progress with your life.
 Studies have revealed that, when people with HIV start ARV treatment as early as possible, and stick to their treatment plan, their life expectancy ends up about the same as someone who is not HIV-positive.

 It’s as simple as sticking to your treatment plan, committing to a healthy lifestyle, and ensuring you make your health a priority.
 By now, you’re feeling better, and that’s a great feeling!

 Do you reflect on your progress as an HIV-positive person?